Skip to content

 bash

-docker compose run --rm artisan datahelm:scrap:generate https://books.toscrape.com/ --get-detail=true --save
+docker compose run --rm artisan datahelm:scrap:generate https://books.toscrape.com/ --get-detail=true --blueprint

 This documentation uses the bare php artisan … form; prefix it when running in Docker.